-- Consider the needs of all residents when planning future transportation improvements with land use planning and regulatory changes that encourage focused residential or commercial growth. - Promote commercial and industrial development expansion including medium-sized businesses to help minimize residential tax increases and increase local employment opportunities. - Improve walking and biking safety, accessibility, and connections on arterial and connector streets throughout Medway for all ages and abilities by creating a connected network of sidewalks and bike lanes where suitable, as well as off-road trails or pathways providing people with safe and efficient access to schools, parks, commercial areas, and other key destinations.
+- Consider the needs of all residents when planning future transportation improvements with land use planning and regulatory changes that encourage focused residential or commercial growth. - Protect drinking water quality, expand wastewater treatment capacity, and implement MS4 stormwater permit recommendations. - Improve walking and biking safety, accessibility, and connections on arterial and connector streets throughout Medway for all ages and abilities by creating a connected network of sidewalks and bike lanes where suitable, as well as off-road trails or pathways providing people with safe and efficient access to schools, parks, commercial areas, and other key destinations.

 The Oak Grove Urban Renewal Plan (page 69) estimates the Town will require \$4.5M to implement the Urban Renewal Plan.
 There are a variety of funding sources including federal, state, and local funding to spur private investments to implement the plan.
-Page 70 of the plan lists 18 potential funding sources including MassWorks Infrastructure Funding,

-Transportation Enhancement Program, Chapter 90 Funding, MassDEP and Brownfields Funds, The New Markets Tax Credits Program, District Improvement Financing, among others.
+Page 70 of the plan lists 18 potential funding sources including MassWorks Infrastructure Funding, Transportation Enhancement Program, Chapter 90 Funding, MassDEP and Brownfields Funds, The New Markets Tax Credits Program, District Improvement Financing, among others.